- Hyperhidrosis is a skin disorder characterized by excessive sweating which normally begins during adolescence.

 There are many approaches to hyperhidrosis, all of them seeking to either manage the condition or eliminate it entirely.

-A dermatologist may first recommend a patient try an over-the-counter or prescription antiperspirant.
+Dermatologists typically recommend a patient try an over-the-counter or prescription antiperspirant first.
 This is the simplest and cheapest solution, and can be effective if used correctly.

 “Unlike other antiperspirants, it should be applied to dry skin in the evening for several nights in a row, then twice weekly.”